rupture6/terasploit-framework/documentation/modules/requests_handler.md

 tsf auxiliary(http/requests_handler) >
 ```

-## Description
-Versatile module that allows a user to use requests library for web exploitation via yaml file config

 ## Config Format
 Content is the main key for reading the config format so be sure that content key is not missing in config.yml file.